 Symptoms occur within 36 hours to 3 weeks of ingestion (average is about 8 days), and include nausea, vomiting, lethargy, anorexia, frequent urination, burning thirst, headache, sensations of coldness and shivering (fever generally absent), evidence or progressive kidney failure.

 Beyond the standard management of kidney failure, there is little but supportive treatment of use in cases of orellanine poisoning.
 Patients with severe, but not irreversible damage may begin to recover kidney function between two and four weeks after the onset of symptoms.
-NOTE: The compounds involved in this syndrome show a very strong turquoise or blue fluorescence under uv light.
+NOTE: The compounds involved in this syndrome show a very strong uv fluorescence.
 Both the mushrooms and tissues of the poisoned individual will exhibit this fluorescence.

 These indoles are well-known as hallucinogens, and these mushrooms have played important roles in religion and medicine in some parts of the world, notably in South America.
 Their properties were “rediscovered” by mycologists in Oaxaca in the 1930s, and studied by mycoethnographers Gordon and Valentina Wasson in the 1950s; their chemistry was documented by Albert Hoffmann.

 Both psilocybin and psilocin are found naturally in mushrooms, though their ecological purpose is unknown.
 In the human body, they affect the serotonergic systems in the brain, and show some cross-tolerance with substances such as LSD.